lupyuen/lupyuen.github.io/src/avaota.md

 (__copy-image.sh__ is explained below)

+# Passwordless Sudo

-# Let's make our Build-Test Cycle quicker.
+Let's make our Build-Test Cycle quicker.
 We do Passwordless Sudo for flipping our SDWire Mux

 SDWire Mux needs plenty of Sudo Passwords to flip the mux, mount the filesystem, copy to MicroSD.